sansin5982/Machine-Learning-Fundamentals/chapters/Unsupervised/Distance.md

 -   The **Minkowski metric** provides a generalization of both Euclidean and Manhattan distances.
-It is defined by a parameter, p, where setting p=1 yields Manhattan distance and p=2 yields Euclidean distance.12 This flexibility allows a data scientist to tune the metric based on the specific problem’s spatial relationships.
+It is defined by a parameter, p, where setting p=1 yields Manhattan distance and p=2 yields Euclidean distance.
+This flexibility allows a data scientist to tune the metric based on the specific problem’s spatial relationships.

 -   **Jaccard Similarity** is a metric designed to calculate the